-How can the Queen of England mentor The Princess of Wales about how to manage the Queen?
+How can the Queen of England mentor The Princess of Wales about how to manage the Queen!

-A second problem is that Diana's mother-in-law had a busy life as Queen.
-Would Elizabeth be available for Diana if her daughter-in-law called for help?
+Diana's mother-in-law had a busy life as Queen.
+How available could Elizabeth be for Diana if her daughter-in-law called for help?